felipe-mig/MOS_Burger_Website_PHP/README.md

-♦️ You will need a local server and import the database to display the website on your browser.
+♦️ You may need a local server and import the database to display the website on your browser.

 ## 📒 How to run a local server